mkotsovoulou/python/labs/grades/README.md

 ![Image of ranges](https://github.com/mkotsovoulou/python/blob/main/labs/grades/ranges.png)
+{% next %}
+First try to accept user input into a variable and display that value Then construct the if-them-else statement and display the resulting letter grade.
+{% next %}

-## Run your program to see if it compiles
+## Run your program to see if it compiles and executes

 ```
 python grades.py
 ```
+## Run your program to see if it compiles and executes

+test your code with various input and see if the output is the expected one!

 {% next %}